Italian president puts nation on path to fresh elections

 The euro zone’s third-largest economy has been seeking a new government since inconclusive March elections, with anti-establishment forces abandoning their efforts to form a ruling coalition at the weekend after a standoff with the president.

-President Sergio Mattarella had vetoed the parties’ choice of a eurosceptic as economy minister, prompting the Five Star Movement and far-right League party to accuse the president of betraying voters and to drop their plan to take power.
+President Sergio Mattarella had vetoed the parties’ choice of a eurosceptic as economy minister, prompting the 5-Star Movement and far-right League party to accuse him of betraying voters and to drop their plan to take power.

+“Speaking as an economist, in the past few days the tensions on the financial markets have increased,” said Cottarelli, who had served as a cost-cutting tsar to a previous government.

+“Nonetheless the Italian economy is still growing and the public accounts remain under control.
+I can absolutely guarantee that a government led by me would assure a prudent management of our public accounts,” he added.

-The prospect of fresh elections rattled financial markets, with investors worried the vote could become a de facto referendum on Italy’s euro membership.
+The prospect of fresh elections raised fears among investors that the vote could become a de facto referendum on Italy’s euro membership.
 The euro hit a fresh six-month low and yields on Italian government bonds climbed.

-The 5-Star Movement is considering campaigning together with the League if the nation goes back to the polls, a 5-star source said.

-The center-right Forza Italia party also said it would not vote in favor of a possible Cottarelli government.
+Already Italian politicians are back in campaign mode.
+A 5-Star source said the movement was considering an election alliance with the League.
+In March, 5-Star ran its own campaign while the League campaigned as part of a right-wing coalition.

+Cottarelli can continue as a caretaker until the next election, even if he fails to win the confidence of parliament where 5-Star and the League have a collective majority.

+He has been tasked with passing the 2019 budget by the end of this year, a challenge that may prove impossible without the confidence of parliament.
+In those circumstances, elections could be held as soon as September.

-In a televised address, Mattarella said he had rejected the coalition’s candidate for the crucial economy portfolio, 81-year-old Paolo Savona, because the economist had threatened to pull Italy out of the euro zone.
+In a televised address on Sunday, Mattarella said he had rejected the coalition’s candidate for the crucial economy portfolio, 81-year-old Paolo Savona, because the economist had threatened to pull Italy out of the euro zone.

 “The uncertainty over our position has alarmed investors and savers both in Italy and abroad,” Mattarella said, adding: “Membership of the euro is a fundamental choice.
 If we want to discuss it, then we should do so in a serious fashion.”

-The League and 5-Star, which had spent days drawing up a coalition pact aimed at ending a stalemate following inconclusive elections in March, responded with fury to Mattarella, accusing him of abusing his office.
+The League and 5-Star, which had spent days drawing up a coalition pact aimed at ending the stalemate that has lasted since March, responded with fury to Mattarella, accusing him of abusing his office.

 5-Star leader Luigi Di Maio called on parliament to impeach the mild-mannered Mattarella.
 League chief Matteo Salvini threatened mass protests unless snap elections were called.